mapbox/cpp/node-cpp.md

 | `0.1.0` | node-mapnik   node-gdal | `3.5.x`   `0.8.x` | we had to upgrade node-mapnik to it's latest and greatest, but node-gdal stayed the same
 | `0.2.0` | node-mapnik   node-gdal | `3.4.x`   `0.9.x` | we ran into an issue with the `0.8.x` version of node-gdal, which is a dependency of node-mapnik - had to update node-gdal and therefore update an older version of node-mapnik for the fix, which required us to downgrade node-mapnik in this repo.
 This means we have flipped versions and can lead to duplicate C++ binaries.
 Instead of a `0.0.1` release of this repo, we can publish a quick, one-off in `0.2.0` that takes into account the flipped dependencies without hurting other repos. |
 | `0.3.0` | node-mapnik   node-gdal | `3.5.x`   `0.9.x` | Now we can get back on track, with both modules updated.

-### Naming Repositories

-Depending on the reason why you are creating an addon library, your naming scheme should follow these general guidelines:

-* If your project is a Node.js port (originally a C++ project), name it `node-{project name}`
-* If your project is originally written in pure Node.js and you are porting to start using addons, name it `{project}-cpp`.

-Example: Mapnik is a C++ library, named `mapnik`.
-Its Node.js interface is named `node-mapnik`.

 ### Additional Resources